-A situation may arise where a fraudster poses as a member of Slater and Gordon to entice you into a scam – therefore we’ve put this information and guidance together to make you aware of what to look out for.
+You may find yourself in a situation where a fraudster has posed as an employee of Slater and Gordon to entice you into a scam.
+This is why we’ve put the following information and guidance together to make you aware of what to look out for.

 Emails may be sent by fraudsters pretending to be one of our lawyers.
-Most hoax emails are sent with the intention of obtaining money from you under false pretences.
-They may put pressure on you to send money or release personal details.
+Most hoax emails are sent with the malicious intention of obtaining money from you under false pretences.
+The sender may put pressure on you to send money or release personal details.

-Although the hoax emails may mention Slater and Gordon and may look to provide a link to our website, the link may be suspect and may lead to a fake copy of our website.
-Links can be disguised to look “normal” to trick you into clicking on them, so always beware of clicking.
-Never click on a link in a text or email unless you’re 100% certain who it has come from.
+- Is there a website link?
+Although the hoax email may mention Slater and Gordon and appear to provide a link to our website, we have previously seen fraudsters supply links that are illegitimate and that lead to a false version of our website.
+Links can be disguised to look “normal” to trick individuals into clicking on them.
+Again, you can hover over the link to see the address that it will send you to.
+Never click on a link in an email or SMS message unless you’re absolutely confident that the sender is who they say they are.

-We’ll never ask you to download any software on your computer, be cautious of any requests from anyone asking you to do this as they may be trying to track your activity.
+- Download request?
+Slater and Gordon will never ask you to download any software on to your computer.
+Be cautious of any requests to do this - fraudsters may be trying to monitor your activity.

-Check for grammar and misspellings, this is often the easiest way to spot fraudulent activity, or spam messages.
+- Check for grammar and misspellings.
+This is often the easiest way to spot fraudulent activity and spam messages.

 Hoax phone calls

-Never give personal details to anyone you don’t know or trust.
-Ask them to identify themselves before handing over any credentials, or even better contact us to double check first.
+Never give personal details to somebody you don’t know or trust.
+Contact us first for confirmation of identity before handing over information.

-And finally, don’t panic.
+Finally, try not to panic.
 Panicking can cause you to make rash decisions.
-Get in touch with us straight away and we will be happy to help.
+Get in touch with us straight away and we’ll be happy to help.

 What to you if you're concerned